malikabass1656/Awesome-LLM-based-Text2SQL/README.md

     <p align="center"><em>Overview of LLM-based Text-to-SQL Workflow </em></p>
 </div>

 A user asks a question about football leagues.
-The LLM takes this question with the schema of the corresponding database as input and generates an SQL query as output.
+The LLM takes this question together with the schema of the corresponding database as input and generates an SQL query as output.
 The generated SQL is then executed on the database, retrieving the result *"The 5 leagues with the highest matches"*, which answers the user's question.

 - **[Awesome-LLM-based-Text2SQL](#-awesome-llm-based-text2sql)**
   - **[📈 Trends](#-trends)**